LuccaTrigueiro/LuccaTrigueiro/README.md

-- 👋 Hi, I’m Lucca Trigueiro, i live in brazil.
+- 👋 Hi, I’m Lucca Trigueiro, I live in brazil.
-- I'm interested in coding and i want to work whit it.
+- I'm interested in coding and I want to work whit it.
 - Currently learning Javascript and C++.